Check dhcp-scope-usage

 --always-ok Always returns OK.

-Specifies the DNS name, or IPv4 or IPv6 address, of
+DNS name, IPv4, or IPv6 address of the DHCP server.

 Default: localhost